The 2023 D&D Beginner's Complete Guide to the 5e Fighter Class

 Not sure which ability score to pick third for your fighter character?
 No worries, you can come back to it after you have decided on a backstory.

-Selecting a Race for Your Fighter
+Selecting a Race for Your DnD Fighter

 Now if your table is playing the original race rules for D&D 5e, selecting the right fantasy race can have a significant impact on your character's performance.
 Each race has its own set of racial traits that affect combat and non-combat situations.